-For the average person, however, buying a shelf company doesn’t really make sense anymore.
+For the average foreign non-resident, however, buying an offshore shelf company doesn’t really make sense anymore.
 And, if you don’t know what you’re doing, it can result in a waste of time, money, and headaches.

-If you’ve decided that a BVI company is the best corporate structure for you, you’ll be pleased to know that there are bank account options available.
+If you’ve decided that a BVI offshore company is the best corporate structure for you, you’ll be pleased to know that there are business bank account options available.

 We cover how you can do this, including providing detailed account opening strategies, in our recent report How to Open International Bank Accounts for Offshore Companies.

-This report includes specific strategies, suggestions, and banks that cater to the needs of offshore companies incorporated in jurisdictions like BVI, Belize, Panama, Seychelles, and more.
+This report includes specific strategies, suggestions, and banks that cater to the needs of business owners looking for offshore companies incorporated in jurisdictions like BVI, Belize, Panama, Seychelles, and more.
 To access this report, you just need to join GlobalBanks Insider.

 If you need help sorting out your banking options, are struggling with account opening, or just aren’t sure where to turn, we can help.